 Unfortunately, because most of our overheads relate to fixed costs (venue hire and tutor fees) which have to be met regardless of the number of players who actually attend on any given day, we cannot provide a refund where a player is unable to attend part of the course owing to illness.
 If a player misses the whole of the course as a result of illness, we will, where finances permit, issue a credit for a portion of the fees paid, which can be redeemed when booking for a future course.

-What does my child need to take with him/her to Yorchestra?
+What does my child need to bring along to Yorchestra?

-Apart from your child’s instrument (the number 1 priority!), please make sure he/she has the following:
+Apart from your child’s instrument (the number 1 priority!), please bring the following:

 - a named music stand